CommandHandler Specification¶

 6. Repo Path Resolution (_resolve_repo_path)¶

-Returns a 3-tuple: (checkout_path, repo_config, error_dict).
+Returns a 3-tuple: (checkout_path, project, error_dict).
 On success, error_dict is None.
 On failure, checkout_path is None.
+Note: the second element is a Project, not a RepoConfig.

 - Reads